The changing face of Brachycephalic Breed dogs – Bulldogs, Pugs, Frenchies & Boxers

 Their lack of ability to draw in large amounts of air quickly also means these dogs also very prone to overheating – especially during Summer.

-How is BOAS Diagnosed?
+How is BOAS in dogs Diagnosed?

 If your dog is a (Bulldog, Pug, French Bulldog) then it’s most likely he or she has some degree of BOAS.
 This can only be accurately diagnosed by a combination of: